 9. Philanthropy – total ban on donating to various social and cultural purposes by tobacco businesses.

 There is a common misconception in Georgia that most if not all of the changes to the existing laws are obligatory under the new EU Association Agreement.
-It is true that the Agreement requires Georgia to approximate the laws, regulations and administrative provisions concerning the manufacture, presentation, sale, advertising and sponsorship of tobacco products.
-However, not all proposed changes to the TCL are obligatory under the EU Association Agreement and have the deadline until 20181 and 20202.
+It is true that the Agreement requires Georgia to approximate the laws, regulations, and administrative provisions concerning the manufacture, presentation, sale, advertising, and sponsorship of tobacco products.
+However, not all proposed changes to the TCL are obligatory under the EU Association Agreement and have a deadline until 20181 and 20202.
 Some of them are just EU recommendations or initiatives of the law authors.

 PROS OF TCL: